The Ancient Capital of The Garamantes (Protected

 of the people who built the lost cities is far more advanced than

 previously suggested.
-The full article which contains some satellite images of
+Click here for the full article which contains some satellite images of the lost cities.

 J. N. Dore, D. Edwards, J. Hawthorne, and Edited by D. J. Mattingly: Volume 1: